2015 South India floods: Inadequate response of authorities

 Many flood victims across Chennai and Tamil Nadu protested ineffectual response and the lack of help from authorities.
-In the chief minister's state assembly constituency of Dr. Radhakrishnan Nagar, flood victims heckled senior ministers Natham Viswanathan, Sellur Raju and Gokul Indira following their visit on 4 December, forcing them to make a hasty retreat.
+In the chief minister's state assembly constituency of Radhakrishnan Nagar, flood victims heckled senior ministers Natham Viswanathan, Sellur Raju and Gokul Indira following their visit on 4 December, forcing them to make a hasty retreat.
 At a subsequent press conference, Tamil Nadu Power Minister Natham Viswanathan and chief secretary Gnanadesikan claimed that relief and rescue work were in full swing and "extraordinary".
 Viswanathan deflected opposition criticism of relief efforts as politically motivated, in light of upcoming assembly elections.
 He claimed people in even the worst-affected localities had refused to leave their homes and had accepted only food relief from official agencies.

 Following a statement by Chief Minister Jayalalithaa that the flooding had been the result of exceptional rainfall, the Bharatiya Janata Party (BJP) issued a strong criticism on 16 November, stating that the flooding in Chennai could have been averted if local and state officials had taken strong precautions.
 The state BJP president, Tamilisai Soundararajan, said: "Even if it was six months of rain on a single day, the administration should have been ready to tackle it."
 Tamilisai mentioned the cleaning and de-silting of the Cooum River would allow it to divert large amounts of runoff during the monsoons.

 In North Chennai area, residents staged protests and criticised the government for its lack of any rescue response in their locality.
 In Puducherry, AIADMK legislator A Anbazhagan said that the government was not providing relief to affected people and had not taken any precautions, contrary to the government's assurances; he added the administration failed to promptly mobilise various essential departments and urged the territorial administration to carefully prepare a report to ensure delivery of relief to those affected.
 Jet Skis and SUV vehicles were used in places like Anna Nagar to aid the people in mobility due to the high water level.
 Following numerous complaints regarding the Tamil Nadu state government's lack of relief effort co-ordination, a public-interest litigation petition was filed in the Madras High Court; on 11 December, Chief Justice S.K.
 Kaul and Justice Puspha Sathyanarayana heard the petition and converted it to suo moto proceedings.
 The justices directed the state government to report its relief-effort co-ordination measures to the court by 16 December.